Lake Norman Marinas Boat Rentals and Dealerships

-As the largest man-made body of water in North Carolina, Lake Norman is often referred to as “the inland sea.”
-At 34 miles long and 8 miles wide at its widest point, the lake covers nearly 50 square miles and provides over 520 miles of shoreline to explore.
+Lake Norman Marinas are scattered over the 520 miles of shoreline of Lake Normann, The largest man-made body of water in North Carolina, Lake Norman is often referred to as “the inland sea.”
+At 34 miles long and 8 miles wide at its widest point, the lake covers nearly 50 square miles.

 Obviously, with that much available to explore, lake enthusiasts have long known the best way to get to know Lake Norman is to get out on the water.
 Boating is extremely popular all around the lake, and the demand for adequate boat storage, docking, and launch access has resulted in a large number of public and private marinas that have sprung up in seemingly every community that includes waterfront.